 Conclusive diagnostic tests

-A conclusive diagnosis of FAP can only be made through genetic testing and tissue biopsy.
+A conclusive diagnosis of FAP can be made only through genetic testing and tissue biopsy.

 Genetic testing analyzes the sequence of the TTR gene to identify mutations that cause the disease.
 These mutations lead to a buildup of abnormal protein deposits, called amyloid fibrils, which damage the body’s tissues and organs.